ktaranov/sqlserver-kit/Utilities/README.md

 Replicator allows table data comparison and sync - even with heterogeneous databases.
 It is unique in the fact it can replicate changes only even if source is non-relational (CSV, DBF, Excel documents, Paradox...).
 Replicator has a built-in scheduler for easy periodic change replication.

+<a id="jackdb"></a>
+## JackDB
+Download page: [JackDB]<br/>
+Release date: ?<br/>
+Support Version: 2008-2017/Azure<br/>
+Author: JackDB<br/>
+Free version: No<br/>
+Price: $49

+JackDB is a modern database client.
+Collaborate with data securely across your entire organization.

+<a id="sql-workbench"></a>
+## SQL Workbench
+Download page: [SQL Workbench]<br/>
+Release date: 2018-08-20<br/>
+Support Version: 2008-2017<br/>
+Author: Thomas Kellerer<br/>
+Free version: Yes<br/>
+Price: No

+SQL Workbench/J is a free, DBMS-independent, cross-platform SQL query tool.
+It is written in Java and should run on any operating system that provides a Java Runtime Environment.
+Its main focus is on running SQL scripts (either interactively or as a batch) and export/import features.
+**Graphical query building or more advanced DBA tasks are not the focus and are not planned.**

+<a id="valentina-studio"></a>
+## Valentina Studio
+Download page: [Valentina Studio]<br/>
+Release date: 2018-09-24<br/>
+Support Version: 2008-2017<br/>
+Author: Paradigma Software<br/>
+Free version: Yes<br/>
+Price: $200

+Valentina Studio is your universal database management tool for working with MySQL, MariaDB, SQL Server, PostgreSQL, SQLite and Valentina DB databases.
+Valentina Studio lets you connect with all major databases, run queries and generate diagrams to better understand your mission critical business data - and that is the free version of Valentina Studio.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms